Fahim20223/Assignment-5/readme.md

 Answer=>

-- `getElementById`:It is used to access a single element with a specific unique 'id'.'id' is unique for every element so it will return only one element.
+- `getElementById`: _It is used to access a single element with a specific unique 'id' . 'id' is unique for every element so it will return only one element._

-- `getElementsByClassName`:It is used to access list of elements with a same class name.
+- `getElementsByClassName`: _It is used to access list of elements with a same class name._

-- `querySelector`: It returns the first element that matches a CSS selector (like .class or #id).
+- `querySelector`: _It returns the first element that matches a CSS selector (like .class or #id)._

-- `querySelectorAll`: It returns the list of elements that matches a CSS selector (like .class or #id).
+- `querySelectorAll`: _It returns the list of elements that matches a CSS selector (like .class or #id)._

 ### 2. How do you **create and insert a new element into the DOM**?

 Answer=>

-For create and insert a new element into the DOM , I use :
+_For create and insert a new element into the DOM , I use :_

-const element = document.createElement('div');
+_const element = document.createElement('div');_

-document.body.appendChild(element);
+_document.body.appendChild(element);_

-We can use other tags instead of div , like 'p' 'h' etc. Than just appendChild .
+_We can use other tags instead of div , like 'p' 'h' etc. Than just appendChild._

 ### 3. What is **Event Bubbling** and how does it work?

 Answer=>

-Event Bubbling means when we click on an element that goes to its target & than bubble up to its parent .
-Like this we can go to the top of the page.
+_Event Bubbling means when we click on an element that goes to its target & than bubble up to its parent .
+Like this we can go to the top of the page._

 **_Ex: In HTML_**: